bch29/agda-holes/README.md

 It works best with propositional equality, but there is also (work in progress) support for equalities that do not have general congruence.

+## Dependencies

+This library is tested with Agda version 2.5.2.
+It does not work with earlier versions of Agda.

+It doesn't require any other Agda libraries (although the examples require the standard library).

 ## Installation

 To install from a bash shell: